Office of Assessment & Evaluation

 LEAP Periods and ILOs

 Each 10-week curricular block is followed by a 2-week intersession called Learning Enhancement and Assessment Periods, also known as LEAP.
 Students are assessed holistically across their coursework at the beginning of each LEAP.
 LEAP is also a time for wellness, scholarship, academic coaching, career planning and five days of an individualized learning experience.
 Students engage in reinforcement material to support content gaps identified through the major assessment and/or participate in an Independent Learning Opportunity (ILO).
 This LEAP five-day period allows total immersion in specialized topics designed by faculty to promote a deeper learning in a curricular area, support skill building, and/or career exploration.
-The Office of Assessment and Evaluation coordinates all aspects of LEAP, including assessments, coaching meetings, ILO administration, and content enhancement.
+The Office of Assessment & Evaluation coordinates all aspects of LEAP, including assessments, coaching meetings, ILO administration, and content enhancement.

 The OAE is responsible for oversight and coordination of the coaching program, which launched in conjunction with the MDelta curriculum.
 Coaches are faculty assigned to students at the beginning of their first year, who engage with students similar to an athletic coach in mentoring the student towards performance improvement and goal attainment.
 The academic coach guide the development of a student toward their potential by meeting regularly to review goals and strategies to help overcome challenges, improve academic performance, and guide the student toward professional identity.
 Coaches participate and provide support to the career advising program, which begins during the first LEAP period.
 The coaches are advocates for students, but also serve to help students toward self-reflection, understanding the use of feedback and how to provide effective feedback, and serve as a resource to students who are very much expected to be self-reliant.
 The coaching program is designed to support student success by helping students reach their full potential.
-Students are assigned to two coaches who work with them throughout Stage One of the curriculum.
+Students are assigned to two coaches who work with them throughout Stage 1 of the curriculum.
 Students will also be a part of a coaching group, which includes 9 other students, the two faculty coaches (one MD and one researcher), and a resident coach.

 The OAE supports the Curriculum Evaluation Committee (CEC- formerly CCESC), which is responsible for reviewing the curriculum in its entirety on a three-year cycle.
-The CEC includes five clinical faculty members, five basic science faculty members and 8 medical students (two from each year in the program), and includes two co-chairs.
+The CEC includes five clinical faculty members, five basic science faculty members and 8 medical students (two from each year in the program), and includes one chair and two co-chairs.
 The committee meets monthly and strategically plans course and clerkship reviews in advance.
 The group also prepares annual reports, which include feedback from the respective courses after the review to help monitor recommendations made by the committee.
 The charge of the CEC is:

 - To review annual course evaluations and related course director annual reports